-When autism (or Aspergers) runs in families it is clear that they are at least partially inherited from the parents and/or the extended family.
+When Autism (or Aspergers) runs in families it is clear that they are at least partially inherited from the parents and/or the extended family.
 The parents or other family members may not necessarily have a diagnosis, but are carriers of genetic anomalies which in combination may cause autism in their offspring.
-And once there is one child with autism in the family the chances of this family having another child with autism increases from 1-2% (1 – 2 in 100 children in the general population have autism) to nearly 20% (1 in 5 children).
+And once there is one Autistic child in the family the chances of this family having another Autistic child increases from 1-2% (1 – 2 in 100 children in the general population have autism) to nearly 20% (1 in 5 children).

 Exactly which genes and which combinations of genes are involved remain unknown, with between 300-400 genes implicated to date.
 Thus the consensus amongst scientists is that it is likely to be many genes and that variations may vary from individual to individual.
 This makes the calculation of risk in individual families extremely complex, if not impossible at this time.

-If you are concerned about this issue of heritability, we advise you to consult a genetic counsellor who may help you identify some ways of decreasing risk, such as ‘sorting’ female and male embryos (as the risk of autism and Aspergers is lower for females).
-We do not necessarily recommend this intervention, and such approaches may be costly.
+If you are concerned about this issue of heritability, we advise you to consult a genetic counsellor who may help you identify ways of decreasing risk.

 Published July 2019